KillianRipoche/holbertonschool-hbnb/part-1/doc_package_diagram.md

 - **Separation of Concerns**: Each package has a well-defined role to ensure modularity.
 - **Scalability**: The system can easily be extended by adding new modules to the business logic or API layers.
-- **Security**: The API package serves as a controlled access point, preventing direct interaction with the database.
+- **Security**: The API package serves as a controlled access point preventing direct interaction with the database.

 ---